In Summer, many of the Tokyo Parks have little splash areas, small shallow pools and fountains for children to play in.

 Toyosu Park Splash Pad

 During Summer, there is also a splash pad for children aged elementary school 2nd grade aged and younger.
+Please note that the splash pad is closed on Mondays.

 It is 7 minutes walk away from the DMM Planets exhibition ( details here.)